oligriffi/AudioGAN/README.md

     pip install numpy matplotlib pillow librosa tensorflow

 ## Usage

+Make sure WAV or MP3 files are inside "Input" folder

 ### Run scripts individually or run all at once with 'python3 run_all_scripts.py'